imranmollajoy/imranmollajoy.github.io/content/post/importance-of-keeping-everything-updated/index.md

 ---
-title: The importance of keeping your operating system and software up to date
+title: The importance of keeping your OS and software updated
 date: 2022-11-06T18:52:47+06:00
 draft: false
 tags: